chili-publish/grafx-documentation/docs/GraFx_studio/how_to/animate_frame.md

 - Ease out
 - Both

-Set the Twee type (how the movement is calculated)
+Set the Tween type (how the movement is calculated).
+Tweening, is how the movement between start and end point is calculated.

-- Quadratic
-- ...
+This website describes perfectly what several Tween types do.

 [See easing types for more info](https://easings.net/){target="_blank"}